Filipinos in the United Arab Emirates

-Filipinos in the United Arab Emirates are migrants or descendants of the Philippines living in the United Arab Emirates.
+Filipinos in the United Arab Emirates are migrants or descendants of the Filipinos living in the United Arab Emirates.
 679,819 Filipinos live in the UAE, of which 450,000 live in Dubai, and they form 6.1% of the whole UAE population, and they form 21.3% of the population of Dubai.
 Dubai is home to the largest population of Filipinos in the UAE, followed by Abu Dhabi and Al Ain.
 In 2007, Filipinos in the UAE sent more than US$500 million in remittances back to the Philippines.

 Filipino workers

 Filipinos in the United Arab Emirates are primarily migrant overseas workers employed in the architecture, construction, cargo shipping design engineering, energy, information technology, marketing, medical, real estate, retail, telecommunications, and tourism sectors or as domestic helpers.
 The Philippine Department of Labor and Employment also has two Philippine Overseas Labor Offices (POLOs) in the UAE, in Abu Dhabi and Dubai.
 These offices, as well as agreements between the Filipino and UAE governments, have set the monthly minimum salary for OFW's at US$400.
 Because of the high number of Filipinos in the UAE, OFW's have called more direct flights from the UAE to the Philippines.